dmeeco/fernfolio-11ty-template/src/posts/fourthpost.md

 title: Empowering European Farmers with Decentralized Technology and Gen-AI
 date: 2025-05-31T06:23:34.838Z
 summary: The European agricultural landscape, rich in tradition and diversity, stands on the cusp of a technological revolution.
-While large-scale industrial farming has often been the primary beneficiary of agricultural innovation
 tags:
   - Agri-Tech
   - Smart Farming